artificyan/ml-intro-course/resources/machine_learning_glossary.md

 Term: Definition
 --------

+- Epoch: A complete pass through the training dataset.

 - Example: An instance (with its features) and a label.

 - Feature: A property of an instance used in a prediction task.
 For example, a web page might have a feature "contains the word 'cat'".